- 1 Article Summary: Moving to Dubai from UK

 British expats in Dubai are drawn to the city for its combination of luxury lifestyle and economic opportunity.
 The city offers an extensive choice of modern housing, from affordable apartments to exclusive villas, all within safe, well-planned communities.

 For investors, buying off-plan property in Dubai not only offers capital appreciation potential and attractive rental yields but also opens the door to securing long-term residency.
 For families, there are world-class healthcare facilities, an extensive choice of British-curriculum schools recognised internationally and a vibrant expatriate community.
+Many buyers use property acquisition for UK expats support to access Golden Visa-eligible developments and higher-yield opportunities.

 Post-Brexit Considerations for UK Nationals